sirius-ms/sirius-docs.github.io/docs/_pages/gui.md

   <figcaption>Overview tab.</figcaption>
 </figure>

-The LC-MS tab displays the ion chromatogram of a feature (in blue), including its isotope peaks, possible in-source fragments (in brown), as well as detected adducts (in green) for each input file in which the feature was detected.
+The LC-MS view displays the ion chromatogram of a feature (in blue), including its isotope peaks, possible in-source fragments (in brown), as well as detected adducts (in green) for each input file in which the feature was detected.
 Retention times are always given in minutes.
 The *extended ion chromatogram* (gray, dashed) is the mass trace that is not part of the detected peak (e.g., a second ion with same mass or just background noise with same mass).
 In case MS/MS data of the feature was extracted from the selected LC-MS input file, a black arrow marks the retention time at which the MS/MS was shot.
 A gray dashed line marks the *noise level*; its exact computation may varies from version to version, but it is related to the median intensity of all peaks in the MS scan.
 Two gray vertical dashed lines mark the median and weighted average retention time of the feature across all input LC-MS data files.

 On the right, there is a basic quality assessment panel.
 It can be used to preemptively get an idea on overall quality of the MS and MS/MS of the feature.

-### Formulas tab {#formulas-tab}
+### Formulas view {#formulas-tab}

 The `Formulas` tab displays the molecular formula candidate list <span style="color:red">[1]</span>, the mass spectra <span style="color:red">[2]</span> and the fragmentation tree <span style="color:red">[3]</span> of the selected feature.